raas-dev/configent/README.md

 Global versions are locked in `~/.tool-versions`.
 See [asdf documentation](https://asdf-vm.com/manage/versions.html#set-current-version) for other scopes.

-Command-line tools not available as
+Command-line tools which are not available as
 [asdf plugins](https://github.com/asdf-vm/asdf-plugins),
-or not in the Linux distro's repo, [Homebrew](https://brew.sh/) is used.
+and are not in the Linux distro's repo, [Homebrew](https://brew.sh/) is used.

 ⚠️: Homebrew Linux does not work on AArch64, so a few (non-critical) tools will [be missed](https://github.com/raas-dev/configent#issues-in-dependencies).